 When temperatures soar outside, the last thing you want to do inside is further heat up your home by firing up the oven.
 Even if you live in a mansion equipped with superb central air conditioning, you're still forced to bake alongside whatever you're baking, which is why not baking is the ideal summertime solution for the making of any and all things sweet.

 You might be surprised by the variety of not boring treats you can not bake, too.
-Sure, you can’t do a *baked* Alaska, but you’re also not limited to putting out a bowl of berries and calling it a day.
-And in fact, opting for vegan ingredients (read: not eggs), such as those often utilized in Well+Good’s show Alt-Baking Bootcamp, can make it even easier to leave the oven in the off position.
+Sure, you can't do a *baked* Alaska, but you're also not limited to putting out a bowl of berries and calling it a day.
+And in fact, opting for vegan ingredients (read: not eggs), such as those often utilized in Well+Good's shows Alt-Baking Bootcamp and Plant-Based can make it even easier to leave the oven in the off position.

-In the following five healthy, no-bake desserts recipes, Alt-Baking Bootcamp hosts do the most with the least, meaning they mix nutrient-dense ingredients up into delicious desserts that are entirely oven-free.
+In the following healthy, no-bake dessert recipes, the hosts do the most with the least—meaning they mix nutrient-dense ingredients up into delicious desserts that are entirely oven-free.
 Your afternoon snack is just moments away.

 Keep reading for the best healthy no-bake desserts to try while it's still hot out:

 Of all the snack options available in the entire world, popsicles are possibly the easiest to make healthy (without having to give up on flavor or satisfaction, to boot).
 This particular recipe from Jenny Dorsey, chef and owner of Studio ATAO, calls for any type of citrus fruit you like.
 (She uses lemons and limes.)
 The fruit is then mixed with coconut milk, honey, a little salt, some mint, and a splash of ginger juice, if you're feeling spicy.
 The result is both refreshing and refreshingly nutrient-dense, and makes an entire heat wave's worth of frosty treats with which to cool down in one fell swoop.